qcrit/NHB-2018-OEstylometry/meter_and_compounds/README.txt

 grep 'christii' cynewulfcomps_clean.txt | grep -c 'elene'

 divided by the first cell of 'Compound_Plotted.csv'.
-The number should be close to 9/9.4 (approximately 1), so the first colored circle in Fig. 3 should be very close to the size of the black dotted circle.
+The number should be quite close to 0.94, so the first colored circle in Fig. 3 should be very close to the size of the black dotted circle.

 ###